People with disability have the same rights as all people to:

 For a restrictive practice to be authorised it requires:

-1. A BSP developed by an NDIS Behaviour Support Practitioner
+- A Behaviour Support Plan (BSP) developed by an NDIS Behaviour Support Practitioner

-Family members and/or other relevant people, including the NDIS Behaviour Support Practitioner who wrote the BSP, may be invited to participate in the panel discussion, however they are not able to partake in decision making to approve or not approve the restrictive practice as part of the authorisation process.
+Family members and/or other relevant people, including the NDIS Behaviour Support Practitioner who wrote the BSP, may be invited to participate in the panel discussion, however they are not part of the decision to approve or not approve the restrictive practice.

-The Panel’s decision to approve a restrictive practice must:
+The Panel’s approval to use a regulated restrictive practice must:

 Do families need to authorise restrictive practices?